VasinkaD/DAMN/README.md

 ## The repository structure:
 ### Figure 2
 The "Figure 2" folder contains Jupyter notebooks, and a supporting file with the Python function definitions, necessary to recreate the graph depicted in Fig. 2 of the publication.
-I.e., the dependence of mean absolute error on the emitter power, the width of the point spread function, the concentration of emitters, and the point spread function shape. <br>
+I.e., the dependence of mean absolute error on the emitter power, the width of the point spread function, the concentration of emitters, and the point spread function shape. <br><br>
 Namely:
 - "Fig_2_Data_generation.ipynb" generates and saves a simulated dataset for each panel of the Fig. 2
 - "Fig_2_Method_evaluation.ipynb" uses these generated datasets to evaluate the performance of the deep learning model and the Richardson-Lucy algorithm